sidfishus/distributedspa/README.md

   - React UI theme and controls provided by React Bootstrap: (https://react-bootstrap.github.io/).
   - React router for client-side routing and navigation.
   - Axios for asynchronous web requests.
-  - No Redux but this can be added easily.
+  - No Redux but this would be simple to add.
+  - Babel and core-js Javascript polyfills for use with older browsers.

+To build:
+  - Use the integrated build tasks.

 To execute:
   - 'dotnet run' within a command prompt window.